grouzen/hakyll-mnedokushev-me/files/resume.md

 **Company:**          Siprok.ru
 **Duration:**         July 2011 - February 2012 (8 months)
 **Role:**             JavaScript developer

 **Responsibilities:**
     I was working in a pair with a backend developer.
-    Our application in essence was a SPA with RESTful API written in python on the backend.
+    Our application was a SPA with RESTful API on the backend written in python.
     The goal was to develop a map/geolocation based service with a rich UI/UX experience for a different kind of customers.
-The customers should be able to be in touch (in real-time) with their business units which are real world objects.
+The customers should be able to be in touch (in real-time) with their business units (moving real world objects like: cars, ships, etc).
+Our platform had to support flexible creating and editing of different types of units, and be able to gather and monitor an information from sensors direclty installed on these units.
-    These objects may have a lot of parameters, and be easily configurable by users.

 **Technologies:**
     JavaScript, Python, JQuery, Backbone.js, OpenLayers, Google Maps, HTML, CSS.